mariopineda/drpineda.ca/classroom/lettingofsteam.md

 * You will not have an opportunity to present your work to your class.
 * Your parents will be notified.
 * You are still responsible to complete the written work during recess and lunch detention.

+<p>If you are absent from school on your presentation day you will present when you are back at school.</p>

 <h2>How to ask great questions</h2>
 ...